mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step12.md

    Alternatively, you can achieve the same update result by editing the deployment manifest/config either manually or using the `kubeclt edit deployment DEPLOYMENT NAME` and nagigate to the .spec.template.spec.container[].image, change the image version and save.

-Click on the next step to continue with the update.
+Click on the Continue button to move on to the next step with the update.